Declutter/Organise

 Identifying Emotional Anchors

-Sometimes, the items we hold onto evoke feelings of regret tangled up in nostalgia.
-I personally held on to a ballet syllabus for no less than 34 years!
-I’d pulled it out from my bookcase many times (as you can imagine) and pushed it back.
-I remembered all of the childhood years spent training to be a dancer.
-This time I noticed a sadness in me as I held the book, and realised I was holding onto a regret of not pursuing dance through my insecure teenage years.
+Personally, I held on to a ballet syllabus for 34 years.
+I pulled it from my bookcase many times and pushed it back, remembering the childhood years spent training.
+The last time, I noticed sadness as I held the book and realised I held regret for not pursuing my passion.

-Memory Chest
+Create a Memory Chest

-Make Room for Happiness
+Make Room for Happiness with Sentimental Decluttering

 Identify the Emotion